anurag-prajapati34/TrashCash/README.md

 # ♻️ TrashCash

-**TrashCash** is an innovative mobile application developed for **HackByte 3.0 Hackathon 2024** by Team **Code Craft** from **AKS University, Satna, Madhya Pradesh**.
+**TrashCash** is an innovative web application developed for **HackByte 3.0 Hackathon 2024** by Team **Code Craft** from **AKS University, Satna, Madhya Pradesh**.
 It incentivizes individuals to recycle household waste like plastic, paper, and metal by rewarding them with points, cash, or discounts—promoting a cleaner, greener, and more sustainable environment.

 ---